 When you get prescription drugs through the plan, we send you a report called the Explanation of Benefits.
 We call it the EOB for short.
+The EOB has more information about the drugs you take such as increases in price and other drugs with lower cost sharing that may be available.
+You can talk to your prescriber about these lower cost options.
 The EOB includes: